-The motherboard provides a ZIF Socket 370.
-The CPU that came with the mother-board should have a fan attached to it to prevent overheating.
-If this is not the case, then purchase a fan before you turn on your system.
+The motherboard provides a ZIF Socket for the P4 Socket 423 CPU.
+The CPU that came with the motherboard should have a fan attached to it to prevent overheating.
+If not, then purchase a fan before turning on the system.